SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 * Body size limits
 * ... and [much more](http://vertx.io/docs/vertx-web/js/)

 In our example we will only use basic GET, POST and DELETE routing.
-Let's get started with the GET operations.
+Let\'s get started with the GET operations.

 **1. Creating a GET /services/cart endpoint**
 First we are going to create a very simple endpoint that returns a `ShopppingCart` object as a JSON String using some utility methods from the `src/main/java/com/redhat/coolstore/utils/Transformers.java` to get a `JsonObject` that we can then return as String.